 Regarding stimulants, a 2021 study published in “Clinical Toxicology” found nine prohibited stimulants and several combinations of banned stimulants in 17 brands of over-the-counter supplements marketed for energy/sports and weight loss.
 Deterenol, a banned stimulant, can cause harmful effects affecting the heart, lungs, and eyes.

 Back to the question: are sports supplements safe?
 It depends on the type of supplement, the brand, and the dose, among all factors.
 Even the safest supplements can cause problems when taken in excess.
 It is best to talk to a healthcare professional with expertise in sports nutrition to understand better how these supplements work, the best dosage, and how they may interact with other supplements or prescription drugs.

 It is best to seek professional advice if you have a medical condition.
 For example, protein supplements should not be consumed in excess in case of kidney diseases.
 Certain herbs promoted for weight loss, like Garcinia cambogia, had been linked with severe liver damage.
-Some herbs have blood thinner qualities and should be used cautiously if you take blood thinners.
-Many herbs lower the blood sugar levels, and taken with anti-diabetes drugs may cause hypoglycemia.
+Some herbs have blood-thinner qualities and should be used cautiously if you take blood thinners.
+Many herbs lower blood sugar levels, and taken with anti-diabetes drugs may cause hypoglycemia.

 Your email address will not be published.
 Required fields are marked